Fractionalized time reversal, parity and charge conjugation symmetry in topological superconductor: a possible origin of three generations of neutrinos and mass mixing: Topological Majorana zero modes and time reversal symmetry

 Furthermore, this new definition of time reversal operator gives rise to the correct transformation law for $\gamma_\up$ and $\gamma_{\down}$:

 However, we notice that $T^2=\gamma_\up\gamma_\down\neq -1$ and satisfies:

-We call the two Majorana modes that carry the above $T^4=-1$ representation as Majorana doublets, which can be viewed as a square rooted representation of the usual Kramers doublets.
-With such a definition of time reversal symmetry operator for a pair of Majorana modes, the symmetry protected nature becomes manifested, since a $T^4=-1$ projective representation can not be destroyed by time reversal preserving \emph{local} interactions.
+We call the two topological Majorana modes that carry the above $T^4=-1$ representation Majorana doublets, which can be viewed as a square root representation of the usual Kramers doublets.
+With such a definition of time reversal symmetry operator for a pair of topological Majorana modes, the symmetry protected nature becomes manifested, since a $T^4=-1$ projective representation can not be destroyed by time reversal preserving \emph{local} interactions.